Davide Borsellini

-Davide Borsellini (born 4 January 1999) is an Italian footballer who plays as a goalkeeper.
+Davide Borsellini (born 4 January 1999) is an Italian footballer who plays as a goalkeeper for Kosovan club Feronikeli.

 Club career

 Borsellini made his professional debut in the Lega Pro for Paganese on 16 January 2016 in a game against Foggia.

 He was included in the Udinese's Serie A squad for the first time on 5 February 2017, when he was an unused backup for Orestis Karnezis in a game against Chievo.

 On 7 August 2018, Borsellino signed with Serie C club Rende on a 2-year contract.

 On 5 October 2020 he joined Viterbese on a two-year contract.
 On 1 February 2021, he was loaned to Lecco.